Kitware/iMSTK/CONTRIBUTING.md

 git push myremote new-feature
 ```

-7. [Create a merge request] once your branch is ready for merging, or earlier as [WIP] if this is a long merge request and need other developpers to discuss it.
+7. [Create a merge request] once your branch is ready for merging, or earlier as [WIP] if this is a long merge request and need other developers to discuss it.

 8. Stay available for the review process: you might need to address some issues and push new changes.